wri/carbon-budget/readme.md

 which I haven't fixed yet.
 The data prep scripts are generally in the folder for which their outputs are most relevant.

 ### Outputs
-There are three key outputs produced: gross GHG emissions, gross removals, and net flux, all for 2001-2019.
+There are three key outputs produced: gross GHG emissions, gross removals, and net flux, all for 2001-2020.
 These are produced at two resolutions: 0.00025 x 0.00025 degrees (approximately 30 x 30 m at the equator) in 10 x 10 degree rasters (to make outputs a manageable size), and 0.04 x 0.04 degrees (approximately 4 x 4 km at the equator) as global rasters.

+Model runs also automatically generate a txt log that is saved to s3.
+This log includes nearly everything that is output in the console.
+This log is useful for documenting model runs and checking for mistakes/errors in retrospect, although it does not capture errors that terminate the model.
+For example, users can examine it to see if the correct input tiles were downloaded or if the intended tiles were used during the model run.

 #### 30-m outputs